VR-25/acc/README.md

 # Test yours with "acc -t --".
 # This setting dictates whether charging switches that support such feature should take precedence.

-# force_full_status_at_100 (fs) #
+# force_charging_status_full_at_100 (fs) #
 # Some Pixel devices were found to never report "full" status after the battery capacity reaches 100%.
 # This setting forces Android to behave as intended.
 # For Pixel devices, the status code of "full" is 5 (fs=5).
-# The status code is found through trial and error, with the commmands "dumpsys battery", "dumpsys battery set status #" and "dumpsys battery reset".
+# The status code is found through trial and error, with the conmands "dumpsys battery", "dumpsys battery set status #" and "dumpsys battery reset".

 # run_cmd_on_pause (rcp)
-# Run commmands* after pausing charging.
+# Run conmands* after pausing charging.
 # * Usually a script ("sh some_file" or ". some_file")

 # dyn_power_saving (dps) #
 # This is the maximum number of seconds accd will dynamically sleep for (while unplugged) to save resources.

 # ghost_charging (gc) #
-# Enable this if you experience the weird issue of "charging while UNPLUGGED".
+# This is a flag for the issue of "charging while UNPLUGGED".
+# If ACC daemon detects that, it sets the flag to "true".
+# If ghost_charging=true, acc/d won't toggle charging switches until an external power supply is detected.

 #/DC#
 ```